-Performance Criteria Prescriptive Measures - R2 Zone Prescriptive Measures - R3 Zone system can be accommodated onsite.
-17. Stormwater Management And Water Consumption a.
-To minimise water consumption from potable water suppliesb.
-To assist with the management a.
-In addition to any water storage requirements for BASIX a further 3000 litres of storage capacity per dwelling to be provided for stormwater management. of stormwater stormwater management.
+Performance Criteria Prescriptive Measures - R2 Zone Prescriptive Measures - R3 Zone c.
+Common or shared storage areas permissible for medium density housing forms b.
+For three or more dwellings within a strata or community title arrangement, shared waste disposal facilities can be provided on the common or neighbourhood property. c.
+Details to be provided as to how the three bin system can be accommodated onsite.
+17. Stormwater Management And Water Consumption , a.
+To minimise water consumption from potable water supplies b.
+To assist with the management of stormwater a.
+In addition to any water storage requirements for BASIX a further 3000 litres of storage capacity per dwelling to be provided for stormwater management. b.
 Rainwater tanks to be connected to the stormwater down pipes from the roof of the dwelling and be plumbed back into the house as a minimum for the flushing of toilet(s) and for external gardening purposes. c.
-Overflow from the water tank and house to be connected to the street stormwater system generally in accordance with the drawing shown at Appendix F - Typical Stormwater House Connection 18.
-Co-operative Housing outside may look similar to other resolution, cost sharing, collective using the may look similar to other resolution and other components of the denvironmental footprint, and to mak singles, retirees, students, families, have the same goals and objectives.
-Housing, but this is partly achieved housing are encouraged to research resolution, cost sharing, collective using the may look similar to other resolutions. shared housing in which people come together to live sidential development in the neighbourhood, but the converse evelopment to provide for a more inclusive type of house housing more affordable.
-Co-operative housing could a group of friends, or a community organisation (eg a sto live in an intentional housing community.
-Making he through a restriction on further subdivision .
-Potential in the topic thoroughly before making application to estage of resources and exit/ entrance strategies for people financial and legal implications for the residents living a o-operative can arrange for the sharing of resources, using between residents, to have a smaller of be suitable for extended family groups, couples and charity providing housing), provided the residents ousing more affordable is one benefit of Co-operative applicants who wish to pursue this type of residential ablish rules of ownership, voting rights, dispute e who want to move out/ buy in.
-Other issues for a.
-To enable intentional housing communities to develop a.
-Should a cooperative housing project be proposed on a lot consisting of three or more be identified for multi dwelling housing or integrated
+Overflow from the water tank and house to be connected to the street stormwater system generally in accordance with the drawing shown at Appendix F - Typical Stormwater House Connection

+18. Co-operative Housing

+Explanatory Note: This is a type of shared housing in which people come together to live in an intentional community.
+The housing from the outside may look similar to other residential development in the neighbourhood, but the co-operative can arrange for the sharing of resources, land and other components of the development to provide for a more inclusive type of housing between residents, to have a smaller environmental footprint, and to make housing more affordable.
+Co-operative housing could be suitable for extended family groups, couples and singles, retirees, students, families, a group of friends, or a community organisation (eg a charity providing housing), provided the residents have the same goals and objectives to live in an intentional housing community.
+Making housing more affordable is one benefit of Co-operative

+Performance Criteria Prescriptive Measures - R2 Zone Prescriptive Measures - R3 Zone Housing, but this is partly achieved through a restriction on further subdivision.
+Potential applicants who wish to pursue this type of residential applicants who wish to pursue this type of residential applicants.

+Housing, but this is partly achieved through a restriction on further subdivision.
+Potential applicants who wish to pursue this type of residential housing are encouraged to research the topic thoroughly before making application to establish rules of ownership, voting rights, dispute resolution, cost sharing, collective use of resources and exit/ entrance strategies for people who want to move out/ buy in.
+Other issues for consideration and research include financial and legal implications for the residents living and investing in such housing.
 The following controls apply:

-Same as R2 Zone except the land does not need to